simp/simp-doc/docs/user_guide/Troubleshooting/Why_Cant_I_Login.rst

 .. code-block:: ruby

-  pam::access::manage { 'Allow the security group into the system':
+  pam::access::rule { 'Allow the security group into the system':
     users   => ['(security)'],
     origins => ['ALL'],
     comment => 'The core security team'
   }

-  pam::access::manage { 'Allow bob into the system from the proxy only':
+  pam::access::rule { 'Allow bob into the system from the proxy only':
     users   => ['bob'],
     origins => ["proxy.${::domain}"],
     comment => 'Bob the proxied'